MSMetzger/ThreadSketch/README.md

         Thread2Sketch.threadPost("Finally!");

-        //The single line of code that makes the ThreadSketcher sketch a ThreadSketch of everything that happend above ts.sketch();
+        //The single line of code that makes the ThreadSketcher sketch a ThreadSketch of everything that happened above ts.sketch();